4castRenewables/maelstrom-a6/README.md

    ```

 **Notes:**
-- The above procedure (i.e. the building of the Singularity image)
+- The above procedure (i.e. the building of the Apptainer image)
   installs the package during build time into the container image.
   Thus, the package was modified, the image has to be rebuilt to have the changes
   in the image.
-- Running with Singularity (and not as an MLproject via `mlflow run`)
+- Running with Apptainer (and not as an MLproject via `mlflow run`)
   does not track the git version (git commit hash), because, when creating a new run,
   MLflow attempts to import the git Python module and read the project repository to
   retrieve the commit hash.
-This is not possible inside the Singularity container since
+This is not possible inside the Apptainer container since
   1. git is not installed within the container (error is usually logged by MLflow, but can be
      silenced by setting the `GIT_PYTHON_REFRESH=quiet` environment variable inside the container).
   2. the repository is not available inside the container, but only the `train_kmeans.py` file.